HL7/fhir-medication-rems-ig/input/pagecontent/future-directions.md

   - REMS programs move from one Administrator to another
   - REMS drug identifiers (used to configure CDS Hooks triggers) change or are added due to new product variations, discontinuation or other reasons

-### Handling Errors from Pharmacy Systems
+### Handling Information from Pharmacy Systems
 Future versions of this guide may include further interactions between the Provider EHR system and Pharmacy systems beyond sending the Prescription.
 These could include:
-- REMS Prescriber Intermediary to REMS Pharmacy Intermediary
+- REMS Pharmacy Intermediary to REMS Prescriber Intermediary
   - sending reject codes when there are still requirements for the REMS program to be completed by the Patient or Provider
   - information about what Pharmacies may be available for dispensing a given REMS drug
 - REMS Prescriber Intermediary to EHR